miShelbyT/miShelbyT/README.md

 💡 About Me

 - 🔭 I’m currently working on ... the [Jellyswitch](https://github.com/jellyswitch/new-jellyswitch) debug/update team
 - 🌱 I’m currently take a deeper dive into ...
 I've got an eye on GraphQL.
-Any minute now!
+Any day now!
 - 👯 I’m looking to collaborate on ... an open source project
 - 🤔 I’m looking for help with ... where do I start... there's so much to learn!
 - 💬 Ask me about ... my rescue dog.
 Or my most recent project!